-Although classes are not offered at the Station, undergraduates gain valuable training as field assistants through their involvement in research projects.
-Undergraduates comprise about half of the researchers at the Station; graduate students comprise a quarter; and faculty researchers make up the remainder.
+Although classes are not offered at the Station, the Station's core mission is to provide undergraduates with unique experience conducting their own mentored research for 9 weeks of the summer.
+Undergraduates comprise about half of the researchers at the Station, with faculty researchers plus a few graduate students making up the remainder.
 Informal research seminars are presented periodically during the summer.

 Introduction and subsequent eradication of snowshoe hares changes the Kent Island forest: Wheelwright NT (2016) Eradication of an ecosystem engineer.
 Frontiers in Ecology and the Environment 14, 53-54.